When a crying child is a sign of good parenting

 How can we support our children in learning emotion regulation?

-It may seem like children are ‘overreacting’ to slight injuries, and they need to learn to determine the seriousness of an injury rather than making everything a crisis.
-Indeed, they do!
-Children react strongly to injuries that aren’t particularly serious in an adult’s mind—this is natural and expected.
-They are children.
-Emotional regulation develops with age.
-Parents can support this process, but it takes time.
+It may seem like children are ‘overreacting’ to slight injuries, and they need to learn to determine the seriousness of an issue rather than making everything a crisis.
+And a cracker breaking is not a crisis.
+Yes, they do need to learn this skill!
+Children react strongly to issues that aren’t particularly serious in an adult’s mind—this is normal and expected.

 There are three primary ways children learn about emotional regulation:

-- Direct teaching – when we tell them, ‘you’re ok!’ (or, conversely: ‘Wow, it looked like you were scared when you went down the slide really fast.
+• Direct teaching – when we tell them, ‘you’re ok!’ (or, conversely: ‘Wow, it looked like you were scared when you went down the slide so fast.
 Would you like to come and sit with me for a minute?’)

 How mindful parenting helps children develop emotional regulation